 Premium Video on Demand is a TVOD or SVOD where the end-user can pay to access content sooner than other SVOD or TVOD customers would!
 Think of PVOD as a form of an online movie theater.
 You can pay a “premium” price to watch a movie before it hits the general SVOD subscriber pool.

 Disney’s Mulan is an excellent example of PVOD.
 You needed a subscription to Disney+, and then you had to pay an additional $25 (or so) to watch Mulan first-day-first-show!
 But you retain access to the movie until it because available to the rest of the Disney+ subscribers.

 To be clear, VOD monetization does not stop at AVOD, SVOD, TVOD, and PVOD.
-In fact, many popular services offer a combination of the above monetization models to appeal to different segments of users.
+Many popular services offer a combination of the above monetization models to appeal to different segments of users.

 In one version of the freemium VOD monetization model, a user can usually watch content for free but will have to contend with the occasional advertisement interrupting his video session.
 But if that user chooses to upgrade to a paid subscription, the ads go away!

 Another variation of the freemium VOD monetization model is providing a small section of your content library for free and charging a subscription fee to watch the more premium content.
-And, in some sports streaming cases, you can even watch a game for free – though, it will be delayed by 5 mins or so.
-But, if you want to watch it live, you gotta pay for it!
+And, in some sports streaming cases, you can even watch a game for free – though it will be delayed by 5 mins or so.
+But if you want to watch it live, you must pay for it!